 In 2014, Primo created the Politics and Markets Project at the University of Rochester, which fosters education, research, and debate about the appropriate relationship between business and government in the 21st century.
 The panel events Primo moderates as part of PMP programming bring together experts from across the political spectrum to debate controversial issues in a civil fashion.

-Primo teaches courses in American politics, business and public policy, entrepreneurship, and positive political theory.
-Primo is a recipient of a 2005 Goergen Award for Distinguished Achievement and Artistry in Undergraduate Education, as well as a 2005 Undergraduate Professor of the Year Award given by the University of Rochester Students’ Association.
+Primo teaches courses in American politics, corporate political strategy, and innovation and global business.
+He is a recipient of the Goergen Award for Distinguished Achievement and Artistry in Undergraduate Education, the Edward Peck Curtis Award for Excellence in Undergraduate Teaching, and the Undergraduate Professor of the Year Award given by the University of Rochester Students’ Association.

 Primo joined the Rochester faculty in 2002 after receiving his PhD in Political Science from Stanford University, where he also received an MA in Economics.
 He can be reached at 585-273-4779 or [email protected].